Building Wealth

 When I see a company’s underlying business is softening, it goes on my Endangered Dividends List.
 And unless there’s a very good reason to stick around, I’m out, even if that means taking a loss to avoid the risk of a much larger one later on.

-My standard is to treat CUI members’ money as if it were my own, or better still my now 94-year-old mother’s.
-That’s how I’ve done business throughout my career, the last seven plus as editor and publisher of Conrad’s Utility Investor.
+My standard is to treat CUI members’ money as if it were my own, or better still my now 96-year-old mother’s.
+That’s how I’ve done business throughout my career, the last 10 as editor and publisher of Conrad’s Utility Investor.
 And it’s how I intend to keep operating, Lord willing, for the next 36 years, when I’ll be about the same age my gardening enthusiast mom is now.

-You may not have fully invested in stocks the past 14 years.
-But I can say with assurance you haven’t missed out on the much bigger opportunity ahead.
-In fact, for the best-positioned companies, the upside is at least as explosive as their gains so far this bull market.
+Chances are you’ve heard of some of the stocks I’ve tracked since the mid-1980s, and not of others.
+But I can say with assurance you haven’t missed out on the massive opportunity I see ahead for our recommendations.
+In fact, for the best-positioned companies, gains will be at least as explosive as anything in the previous bull market.

 Thank you very much for reading.